Extending the classroom to our nation's capital

 - Successful completion of the Washington Semester application form

 This program is open to sophomores, juniors, and seniors, with preference given to juniors and seniors.

 Columbia College upholds the integrity of the all-women’s atmosphere by housing Washington students at the Thomas-Markward Hall, an all-women’s Christian dormitory.
 The Home, which houses 120 residents in private rooms, is generally filled and usually has a waiting list.
 The first floor includes a large living room, a library, and an attractive dining room where residents are served two meals a day.
 On the second floor is a fully equipped laundry room and on the lower level a television and snack room.
 Since its inception, the Young Woman’s Christian Home has been a haven to thousands of young women and has had a significant impact on the lives of many.
 Representing numerous cultures and religions, these young women have come from all over the United States and several foreign countries.

-Each applicant must complete the Washington Semester application form, available online and in the Division of Behavioral Studies and Human Inquiry.
-The form requires an essay describing reasons for considering the Washington Semester program, two letters of recommendation from Columbia College faculty, a copy of the student’s Columbia College transcript, and the approval of the applicant’s academic advisor and department chairperson.
+Each applicant must complete the Washington Semester application form, available online and in the Center for Applied Learning in the Institute of Leadership and Professional Excellence at Ariail House.
+The form requires an essay describing reasons for considering the Washington Semester program, two letters of recommendation from Columbia College faculty, a copy of the student’s Columbia College resume, and the approval of the applicant’s academic advisor and department chairperson.